Skip to content

 Drop-in mode

-The simplest way to run SST is to use it as a part of your frontend.
+The simplest way to run SST is to use it as a part of your app.
 This is called drop-in mode.
-For example, if you are using Next.js, you can add a sst.config.ts file to the root.
+For example, if you are building a Next.js app, you can add a sst.config.ts file to the root.

 my-nextjs-app